shmindmaster/typescript-file-manager/.github/instructions/containerization-docker-best-practices.instructions.md

     - **Runtime Configuration:** Use environment variables for configuration that varies between environments (databases, API endpoints, feature flags).
     - **Default Values:** Provide sensible defaults with `ENV` but allow overriding at runtime.
     - **Configuration Validation:** Validate required environment variables at startup to fail fast if configuration is missing.
-    - **Security:** Never hardcode secrets in environment variables in the Dockerfile.
 - **Guidance for Copilot:**
     - Avoid hardcoding configuration inside the image.
 Use `ENV` for default values, but allow overriding at runtime.
     - Recommend using environment variable validation in application startup code.
     - Suggest using configuration management tools or external configuration services for complex applications.
-    - Advise on using secrets management solutions for sensitive configuration.
 - **Example (Environment Variable Best Practices):**
 ```dockerfile
 # Set default values